 LEDs State Meaning

-All Left LEDs or All Right LEDs ON Power On Self Test(POST) has started.
-All Left LEDs and All Right LEDs Flashing Error was detected during POST.
+All Left LEDs ON Power On Self Test(POST) has started.

+All Right LEDS

+All Left LEDs Flashing Error was detected during POST.

+and

+All Right LEDs

 All Left LEDs Flashing Servo controller error was detected.

 All Right LEDs Flashing Drive controller error was detected.

-Right top 3 LEDs and Right Bottom LED On Drive controller error was detected.
-All Right LEDs Flashing in Sequence Drive Microcode download failure
+Right top 3 LEDs On Drive controller error was detected.

+and

+Right Bottom LED

+All Right LEDs Flashing Drive Microcode download failure

+in

+Sequence

-On the drive this is an international symbol the wording here is a description of what that symbol means.
+\ On the drive this is an international symbol the wording here is a description of what that symbol means.

-Likely caused by a detached leader on the drive, have the drive leader replaced by service personnel and check all tape cartridges as this is normally caused by a leader problem on a tape cartridge.
+\\ Likely caused by a detached leader on the drive, have the drive leader replaced by service personnel and check all tape cartridges as this is normally caused by a leader problem on a tape cartridge.